-Long-term
+3. Long-term recommendations

-xii) Popularize media literacy for the 21st century: TV and Internet entertainment that incorporate media literacy lessons: As governments and NGOs search for a response to the rise of sophisticated propaganda and information warfare, more and more are calling for increased media literacy.
+xi) Popularize media literacy for the 21st century: TV and Internet entertainment that incorporate media literacy lessons: As governments and NGOs search for a response to the rise of sophisticated propaganda and information warfare, more and more are calling for increased media literacy.
 For example, a 2015 OSCE report, Propaganda and Freedom of the Media, lists in its "tool box" of responses "putting efforts into educational programs on media and Internet literacy."
 Likewise, a 2016 NATO Stratcom report, Internet Trolling as a Tool of Hybrid Warfare, advises governments to "enhance the public's critical thinking and media literacy."
 Yet neither report suggests what those efforts should be or how to achieve them.

 The concept of media literacy has long been seen as synonymous with education-but what media literacy education means is changing: it is moving out of the classroom and into communities.
-In Ukraine, the Washington-based International Research & Exchanges Board (IREX)-a global nonprofit "providing thought leadership and innovative programs to promote positive lasting change globally"-has broken new ground in stepping outside the education system to promote media literacy.
+In Ukraine, the Washington-based International Research & Exchanges Board (IREX)-a global nonprofit "providing thought leadership and innovative programs to promote positive lasting change globally"-has broken new ground in stepping outside the education system to promote media literacy.137

 In 2015 and 2016, IREX ran courses through its own parallel educational network of more than 440 "trainers" in central and eastern Ukraine, including in or near conflict zones.
 These trainers, who had long worked for the NGO, delivered IREX's "Media Literacy Curriculum" to as many people from all walks of life as they could persuade to sign up.
 Unlike other media literacy curricula, this one was meant to be both fun and full of practical tools which anybody-with or without a college degree-could apply to the media they consume.
-"We basically tried to get away from anything academic" said Myahriban Karyagdyyeva, IREX Ukraine Director of Programs, "rather developing practical tools targeted at different types of people so that the next time they have an emotional reaction to a piece of 'news' or other media, they take a step back."
-The curriculum was distributed to trainers along with a flash drive packed full of videos, games and props such as cards and stickers-all designed to make the course fun and relevant.
+"We basically tried to get away from anything academic" said Myahriban Karyagdyyeva, IREX Ukraine's program director.
+"Rather developing practical tools targeted at different types of people so that the next time they have an emotional reaction to a piece of 'news' or other media, they take a step back."
+138 The curriculum was distributed to trainers along with a flash drive packed full of videos, games and props such as cards and stickers-all designed to make the course fun and relevant.
 The trainers then enrolled as many as possible into a two-day course following the curriculum, which was essentially a thorough grounding in the key principles of media literacy, with special emphasis on the Ukrainian context.

-By the time the project came to an end in March 2016, over 15,000 people had taken part.
+By the time the project came to an end in March 2016, a total of 14,803 people had taken part.
 Of these, 64 percent were women.
 In addition, 79 percent had some kind of higher educational qualification.
-This was a more female and better-educated demographic than IREX had ideally hoped for: anecdotally, it seems that because most of the NGO's trainers were teachers, librarians or university lecturers, they recruited the kind of people they knew.
-But soldiers, police officers, doctors, nurses and journalists also participated in the training.
-123
+This was a more female and bettereducated demographic than IREX had ideally hoped for: anecdotally, it seems that because most of the NGO's trainers were teachers, librarians or university lecturers, they recruited the kind of people they knew.
+But soldiers, police officers, doctors, nurses and journalists also participated in the training.139 turns the tables on the propagandists by taking a leaf out of their book; if they've used the storytelling techniques of TV, the Internet and other mass media to make their messages cut through, then surely we can, too.

 While those trained by IREX are likely to have influence in their home communities, the demographic reached still falls short of truly "making media literacy popular."
-Indeed, 15,000 people is still a tiny fraction in a country of 42 million inhabitants
+Indeed, 14,803 people is still a tiny fraction in a country of 42 million inhabitants.